 Apple Pie and Ice Wine

-Canada is currently producing some of the world’s best ice wine.
-Ice wine is made from a process in which the grapes are left in the vineyard until it freezes over and are then harvested (usually at night).
-Because the water freezes, the only juice that oozes out of the frozen grapes is sugar must.
-Frequently used grapes include Riesling and Vidal Blanc (a French-Hybrid) which makes deep yellow, very sweet wines with rich, tropical fruit, and honey flavors.
-These wines are extremely rare and hard to make (just imagine picking frozen grapes in the middle of an Ontario winter…), which is why they’re often priced above $50 a bottle.
+Canada currently produces some of the world’s best Ice Wine.
+Ice wine is made from a process in which the grapes are left in the vineyard until they freeze and are harvested (usually at night).
+Because the water freezes, sugar-rich must is the only juice that oozes out of the frozen grapes.
+Frequently used grapes include Riesling and Vidal Blanc (a French hybrid), which makes deep yellow, very sweet wines with rich, tropical fruit, and honey flavors.
+These wines are extremely rare and hard to make (imagine picking frozen grapes in the middle of an Ontario winter…), which is why they’re often priced above $50 a bottle.

 On pairing with apple desserts:

-Wines that pair best with apple-based desserts need an element of sweetness but they also need to have the same intensity as the dish.
-So, in the case of apple pie (which is usually delicately flavored), we’ll opt for a white wine with sweetness such as ice wine, Moscato d’Asti, sweet Riesling, or sweet Chenin Blanc (another awesome choice).
+Wines for apple-based desserts need sweetness and a matching intensity.
+So, for apple pie (usually delicately flavored), we’ll opt for a white wine with sweetness, such as Ice Wine, Moscato d’Asti, sweet Riesling, or sweet Chenin Blanc (another excellent choice).

 Kerststol (Stollen) and Grapefruit Mimosas